Morpher-io/morpher-farcaster/farcarster.md

 #### Define your application configuration

 A Mini App has metadata that is used by Farcaster clients to host your app.
-This data is specified in the `frame` property of the manifest and has the following properties:
+This data is specified in the `miniapp` property of the manifest (or `frame` for backward compatibility) and has the following properties:

 import ManifestAppConfigSchema from "../../../snippets/manifestAppConfigSchema.mdx"